OleynikAleksandr/multicli-subagents/README.md

 ## Overview

-`multicli-agents` is a powerful system for managing LLM Sub-Agents that operate across different CLI environments.
+`multicli-subagents` is a powerful system for managing LLM Sub-Agents that operate across different CLI environments.
 It allows you to:
 1.  **Define Agents** once (as `.subagent` or JSON).
 2.  **Use Agents** in multiple CLIs (Codex, Claude Code).
 3.  **Manage Agents** via a user-friendly VS Code Extension.